-Indicator 5.1: More choices are required for larger groups of more than 5 children when children are not satisfied by the 10 different choices provided and show signs more choices are needed.
+Indicator 5.1: More choices are required for larger groups of more than 5 children when children are not satisfied with the 10 different choices provided and show signs more choices are needed.
+Base the quantity needed on the max number of children allowed.

 Indicator 5.2: "Usually" = almost always